MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-code-activity-entities.md

 ---
-title: "Sample code for activity entities (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Sample code for activity entities (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "This section contains the code examples that demonstrate how to use the activity entities" ms.custom: ms.date: 10/31/2017